-In this article, we’re going to cover the hardest degree subjects, because its important to have a realistic idea of how challenging your degree will be before you take it.
+In this article, we’re going to cover the hardest degree subjects, because it is important to have a realistic idea of how challenging your degree will be before you take it.

 If you arrive with misconceptions about how easy the material will be, you may find yourself overwhelmed by the course material.

 However, if you know what to expect from your course, you’ll be able to look forward to university with excitement at the challenge ahead.

 The hardest degree subjects are Chemistry, Medicine, Architecture, Physics, Biomedical Science, Law, Neuroscience, Fine Arts, Electrical Engineering, Chemical Engineering, Economics, Education, Computer Science and Philosophy.